-Did you know that China, Japan, and the United States are responsible for over 50% of the paper being used globally?
+Did you know that China, Japan, and the United States are responsible for over 50 percent of the paper being used globally?

 When sorting or putting away photographs in archival materials, it can be tempting to scribble down notes directly onto the back of photos as you go through them.

-To learn how to write on photographs without damaging them, read on for four tips on writing on photos for archival purposes.
+To learn how to write on photographs without damaging them, read on for four tips on writing on photographs for archival purposes.

 1. Do NOT Use a Standard Ball-Point Pen

 Photographic evidence or documentation can have enough trouble staying intact during its lifetime in archival materials—especially if the photos are old.
 Honestly, photographs usually aren’t that sturdy.
 So it’s best not to add to its instability by writing on it with a standard ball-point pen.

 While it’s perfectly appropriate to label photos with relevant information, never do so with a ball-point pen.
 This is because the ink used in ball-point pens tends to smear on photographic surfaces, defeating the purpose of writing with them in the first place.
 Additionally, the non-archival oils and solvents used in cheap ink can cause the ink to bleed through the photo paper to the front.

 Obviously, it’s also unwise to use most kinds of markers when writing on photographs, as they can smear as well.

 Instead of traditional ball-point pens, professional archivists often use soft #2 pencils to write on the back of fiber-based photographic prints.

 Note that this applies to fiber-based prints specifically—results of a method no longer in use everywhere.
 More modern plastic- or resin-based prints have a shiny, slippery back to them, which can’t be written on effectively with a pencil.
 But for older photographs, using a pencil works well, and is commonly recommended.